 Standard advanced course requirements plus

-Merit or Distinction in BTEC Level 2 First Certificate in Art and Design
+Merit or above in BTEC Level 2 First Diploma

 If GCSE Art or Technology have not been taken, suitably qualified students with a good portfolio of work will be considered.